microsoft/aragog/README.md

 We have already compiled invariants for firewall and put it `out/` folder.

 Invariant compilation was tested on MacOS.
 It requires JDK and maven to run.
+Instructions to install maven can be found [here](https://maven.apache.org/install.html).
 For compiling invariants by yourself, please follow these:
 ```
 git clone --recurse-submodules https://github.com/microsoft/aaragog.git
 cd aaragog/generateSFA